backdrop-contrib/coffee/README.txt

 -- COFFEE COMMANDS --

-Coffee provides some default commands that you can use.
+Coffee provide a default command that you can use.

 :add
 Rapidly add content of a specific content type.

-:help
-View the Coffee module help page.

 -- COFFEE HOOKS --